Prostitution in the Soviet Union: Civil War Period (1917–1921)

 Immediately after the February Revolution, all aspects of police regulation of prostitution were abolished.
-"Sex workers" created trade unions to defend their rights as other professions had done.
+Sex workers created trade unions to defend their rights as other professions had done.
 Prostitution was dealt with locally under the Commissariat of Public Health, which set up cooperatives to provide alternative employment for prostitutes.
 The prophylactoria, or treatment centers, provided medical treatment and job-training for prostitutes, leading to a drop in the number of women working as prostitutes where these centers existed.
 These centers were able to treat roughly half of known prostitutes, indicating that the number of centers were still insufficient.

-However, during the Russian Civil War, the Soviet government instituted "war communism", which "introduced universal labour service for all classes".
-During this period, the government sometimes pursued or denigrated prostitutes to dissuade non-productive behavior; in 1918, Lenin ordered "mass terror", deportations and shootings of prostitutes in Nizhny Novgorod.
+During the Russian Civil War, the Soviet government instituted "war communism", which "introduced universal labour service for all classes".
+During this period, various local authorities sometimes persecuted or denigrated prostitutes to dissuade "non-productive behavior".
+On one occasion in 1918, in order to maximize vigilance ahead of an expected White Guard insurrection in Nizhny Novgorod, Lenin ordered a local Soviet official to, among other measures, organize deportations and shootings of prostitutes whom Lenin believed to be harming the discipline of the Red Army troops in that city.
 In 1919, a concentration camp of forced labour for women was created in Petrograd; 6,500 women are estimated to have passed through as prisoners, 60% of them suspected of prostitution.
 At the same time attempts were made to rehabilitate prostitutes as "victims of the capitalist system".
 At the end of 1919, the Commission for Combating Prostitution under the People's Commissariat of Health was established, and later the Interdepartmental Commission for Combating Prostitution under the People's Commissariat of Social Security.